CurtisXuCAD/Information-Retrieval---Simple-Search-Engine/README.md

          The keys of words_index are word, and the value is another dictionary that the keys are file paths, and values are frequency.

     store_index:

+        words_index folder store all the index dict to files: files named by the first 2 char of the word words_summary.json file has all words count and the all words that we stored from content.

 --Search.py--